 - Eric Wynn, General Manager, J.H.
 Findorff & Son Inc.

 Lifetime Achievement Award

 The lifetime achievement award is given to a philanthropic member of the southeastern Wisconsin business community who for many years has provided significant support (financial or otherwise) for area nonprofit organizations.

 Corporate Citizen of the Year: This award is given to a for-profit organization in recognition of its impact to a single or multiple nonprofit organizations through financial contributions collective efforts to promote, encourage and organize fundraising efforts and company-sponsored programs and/or events engaging employees to participate in volunteerism.

 - Milwaukee Bucks Foundation

 Corporate Volunteer of the Year: This award is given to a for-profit non-executive volunteer who demonstrates outstanding dedication to a nonprofit or multiple nonprofit organizations.
 Active volunteerism can be ongoing or linked to a specific single project or cause.

-- Joe Scala, sales representative, Metalcraft Automation Group
+- WINNER: Joseph Scala, sales representative, Metalcraft Automation Group

 In-Kind Supporter: This award is given to a professional or company that provides in-kind support to single or multiple nonprofit organizations through any type of non-financial contributions.